-City Plan acknowledges the First Nations Peoples upon whose lands and waters we live and work, we respect their cultural heritage and continuing connection to Country and thank them for protecting the coastline and its ecosystems through time.
-We acknowledge that sovereignty over these lands and waters has never been ceded and extend our respect to Elders past, present and emerging.
+City Plan acknowledges the First Nations people upon whose land and water we live and work, we respect their cultural heritage and continuing connection to Country and extend our respect to Elders past, present and emerging.

 We proudly operate from the lands of the Gadigal, Darkinyung, Danggan Balun and Turrbal Peoples.